UW-INFO442-AU23/jelly-cats/README.md

 ## Features

-* Language-learning events with descriptions and details
+- Log in/create an account through Google Authentication
-* Navigation bar with home, about, resources, and event pages
+- Language-learning events with a description and details
-* Filter and sort-by system for language-learning events
+- Filter and sort-by system for language-learning events
-  * Filter based on language, language level, location
+  - Filter based on language, language level, location
-  * Sort-by date
+  - Sort by date
-* Ability to register for language-learning events
+- Ability to register for language-learning events
-  * Requires user email for validation
+  - Requires user email or login for validation
-* Event attendee tracking
+- Event attendee tracking
-* Multi-media information expressing the benefits of learning another language
+  - Multi-media information expressing the benefits of learning another language
-* Vocabulary flashcards
+- Vocabulary flashcards

 ## Published Site